Open Burning 2023

 - Call Dispatch at 978-774-2424 to receive burn approval for the day.
 Approval will be based on weather conditions.

-- Give Dispatch the name of the person conducting burning, phone number and address and the last 5 numbers of the payment receipt confirmation number.
-(This is the burn permit Number ).
+- Give Dispatch the name of the person conducting burning, phone number and address and permit number.

 With A Permit, Burning of the Following Materials Is Allowed